tbruyelle/genbox/PROP-001.md

-# Govgen Proposal 001 methodology
+# Methodology for Applying the $ATONE Distribution as Detailed in Govgen Proposal 001

-This page will describe the methodology to apply the $ATONE distribution detailed in [proposal 001][001].
+This page will describe the methodology to apply the $ATONE distribution detailed in GovGen [proposal 001][001].

 > [!NOTE]
-> While this documentation is related to [proposal 848][prop848], you can
+> While this documentation is related to Cosmos Hub [proposal 848][prop848] and
-> easily use it for any other proposal.
+> GovGen [proposal 001][001], the code itself is supposed to be portable and
-> The code itself isn't related to proposal 848.
+> reusable in other scenarios.

-## Get the snapshot data
+## Get the Cosmos Hub Proposal 848 Snapshot Data

 Create a directory `data/prop848` and download the following files in that
 directory: